Chelsea flop? Hernan Crespo scored wondergoals for fun in the Prem

 In his post-match interview, Mourinho said: “Crespo’s goal was unbelievable and it was important for him on his return to the club.
 He is a hero because we didn’t deserve three points.”

-On the contrary, it was a strike of such brilliance that – cliche alert – deserved to win any football match.
+On the contrary, it was a strike of such brilliance that it – cliche alert – deserved to win any football match.

 15 years ago today Wigan are just seconds away from earning a point vs Chelsea on their PL debut.